mybluewebsite/Project_Milestone_1/README.md

 ### Acknowledgements

 - Special thanks to [Code Institute](https://codeinstitute.net/) for providing a sample README to edit accordingly.
-- Thank you to Spence, my tutor, for assisting me with the completion of this project.
+- Thank you to Spence, for providing tutor support and assisting me with the completion of this project.

 ---

 ![Heli Logo](https://img.icons8.com/?size=100&id=p60BZD89WT52&format=png&color=000000) ![Laptop Logo](https://img.icons8.com/?size=100&id=43629&format=png&color=000000)

-Thank you for your time!